wrcorcoran/FillerAI/README.md

 **Please note:** my intentions here are not to build a beautiful website / game.
 Instead, I'd rather focus on the minimax algorithm.
 For the same reason, sizing might not work on all devices.
 Again, for the same reason, the front-end documentation isn't perfect, rather the back-end is.
 If you'd like to see good design, check out some of my other projects like *Verde*.

+**Also:** Initially, I'd planned to use Python as my backend.
+However, GitHub pages doesn't support non-static pages, so instead, regregrettably, I'm just gonna do the algorithm in JavaScript.

 ## How to Play
 1. The human player begins in the bottom left corner.
 2. The AI begins in the top right corner.